estevancoding/GeoProtect/README.md

 ## Overview

-**GeoProtect** is a system primarily focused on providing a robust **RESTful API** for managing and querying geographic risk zones.
-Developed as a university project, its core is a Spring Boot backend designed for high-performance geospatial data processing.
+**GeoProtect** is a**RESTful API** for managing and querying geographic risk zones.
+Developed as a university project, its core is a Spring Boot backend designed for geospatial data processing.

 A separate **React frontend** application is included as a **demonstration and testing interface**.
-This frontend allows for the visualization of geographic risk zones on an interactive map and real-time location simulation, showcasing the API's capabilities.
+This frontend allows for the visualization of geographic risk zones on an interactive map and real-time location simulation.

 The entire system is secured by JWT-based authentication, ensuring that only authorized users can access the API's functionalities.